harshg28101999/sales-data-analysis/README.md

 ## def print_report(id_list, sales_data):

-where id_list and sales_data are the two Python lists created by the getIDs function and modified by the process_sales_data function.
+Where id_list and sales_data are the two Python lists created by the getIDs function and modified by the process_sales_data function.

 This function will produce the printed Annual Sales Report from the data supplied in the id_list and sales_data lists.
 It will also calculate the totals by quarter and determine the maximum sales by a sales person in a quarter and maximum sales by quarter for the Annual Sales Report.